Sunnyside station (Toronto)

-Sunnyside railway station was formerly located at the intersection of King Street, Queen Street West and Roncesvalles Avenue in Toronto, Ontario, Canada.
-It operated passenger service from 1910 until 1971.
+Sunnyside station was a railway station at the intersection of King Street, Queen Street West and Roncesvalles Avenue in Toronto, Ontario, Canada.
+It operated passenger service from 1912 until 1967.

-The station was built by the Grand Trunk Railway in 1910 and was well-situated, with access to nearby streetcars and the Sunnyside Amusement Park.
-The station was later taken over by Canadian National Railways, but was closed and demolished in 1971 after the introduction of GO Transit, which bypassed the station.
+The station was built by the Grand Trunk Railway from 1910 to 1912 and was well-situated, with access to nearby streetcars and the Sunnyside Amusement Park.
+The station was later taken over by Canadian National Railways.
+It was closed in 1967 after the introduction of GO Transit, which bypassed the station, and was demolished in 1973.